HEnquist/camilladsp/README.md

 Supplying the coefficients as `.wav` file is the most conveient method.
 The `Wav` type takes only one parameter `channel`.
 This is used to select which channel of a multi-channel file to load.
 For a standard stereo file, the left track is channel 0, and the right is channel 1.
 This parameter is optional and defaults to 0 if left out.
+The sample rate of the file is ignored.

 #### Coefficient Raw (headerless) data file